uraimo/Awesome-Swift-Playgrounds/README.md

 * [Auto Pong](https://github.com/cardoso/AutoPong) - A tutorial to implement a pong based on a simple AI.
 * [Neural Network Playground](https://github.com/hetelek/Neural-Network-Playground) - A neural network Swift playground, with no third party dependencies.
 * [Window Manager Playground](https://github.com/steventroughtonsmith/windowmanager-playgroundbook) - Playground for an experimental window manager.
-* [AudioKit Playground Book](https://github.com/audiokit/AudioKitPlaygroundBook) - A set of playgrounds using AudioKit designed for the iOS10 Playgrounds app.
+* [AudioKit Playground Book](https://github.com/audiokit/Playgrounds) - A set of playgrounds using AudioKit designed for the iPad Playgrounds app.
 * [Numsw](https://github.com/sonsongithub/numsw) - A swift playground book that mimics some of the features of numpy and jupyter notebook.
 * [File Browser Playground](https://github.com/steventroughtonsmith/files-playgroundbook) - Simple File Browser for Swift Playgrounds on iOS.
 * [Geometry with Swift](https://github.com/dbbudd/Geometry-Swift-PlaygroundBook) - In this course your students will learn the fundamentals of Swift 3 programming, using geometry as their context for learning.